 An interactive hex grid rendered as an Obsidian panel.

-Open via Command palette → "Open Hexmaker random tables" or the 🎲 toolbar button on the hex map.
+Open via Command palette → "Open Hexmaker random tables" or the 🎲 ribbon button.

 A two-panel view for managing and rolling on random tables.

-.md files in the configured Tables folder.
-Click a table to load it. + New creates a file from the default template.dice: frontmatter and recalculates die ranges.Open via the Workflows tab in the Random Tables panel.
+.md files in the configured Tables folder as a collapsible folder tree.
+Click a folder header to expand or collapse it.
+Click a table to load it.
+The filter input at the top narrows results and temporarily expands all folders. + New creates a file from the default template.dice: frontmatter and recalculates die ranges.Open via the Workflows tab in the Random Tables panel.

 Chain multiple table rolls together into a filled template note.